Youhan/hilbert-docs/docs/update.md

 # Updating Theme

-## How to get notified about updates?
-Each time that we release a new update, an email notification will be send to customers that are in notifying list.

-Please go to your [Themeforest account download page](http://themeforest.net/downloads)  and make sure the “Get notified by email if this item is updated” is selected for Hilbert theme.

-## Updating theme using Envato Market plugin
-If you have installed and activated the Envato Market plugin you can update your theme directly from Envato server.

-When the plugin is activated you should see ”Envato Market” in your admin panel menu.
-If it is not there then you need to install and activate.

-After activating the plugin, you need to know your ThemeForest username and API key to set up the connection.

-Upon successful settings you will get notified right from your admin panel if a new update is released and then you can update your theme with one click.

 ## Updating theme and plugins from WordPress admin panel

-You can update the theme using “Envato Market" but still you will need to updates packaged plugins manually.

-The latest version of theme and plugins are always available in your Themeforest account download page.
+The latest version of theme and plugins are always available in your account download page.
 You need to re-download the package and unzip it somewhere on your computer.

 After unzipping the package you can find the latest version of theme but before updating you must deactivate and delete the old verison of theme.